rodneyknaap/atx-turboxt-v4/README.md

 So the main goal of this project is greatly reducing the XT computer in a smaller number of ICs and total PCB area.
 Beyond that we want to improve the system control.
+In addition we will add a DS12885 RTC clock to the system.

 ## Purpose and permitted use, cautions for a potential builder of this design
 This project was created for historical purposes out of love for historical computing designs and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.
 Due to the level of this project, it may be suitable as a project for students to get into.
 If there are any questions from teachers who like to teach about this technology I would be happy to answer them.
 It may be really interesting to analyse the elaborate and complex CPU timing and 8 bit to 16 bit data byte translation and DMA mechanisms in an educational setting.